ConnerLambdaAccount/iOS-dev-notes/README.md

-# iOS-dev-notes
-Notes I took for an iOS interview
 # iOS/Swift Notes
 ## @escaping
  - When a closure parameter is marked with `@escaping`, it means that closure will outlive the scope of the function you've passed the closure to.